-For the first six months of FY21, travel restrictions remained in place and apart from the occasional emergency workers, and military personnel there was no recorded visitors.
+For the first six months of FY21, travel restrictions remained in place and apart from the occasional emergency workers, and military personnel there were no recorded visitors.
 However, in April, Palau instigated a "sealed corridor" or "bubble" with Taiwan, permitting travel between the countries and the potential of a slow recovery in the tourism industry.
 However, no sooner had the agreement been reached than Taiwan experienced an outbreak of COVID-19 in mid-May and the sealed corridor promptly closed.
 Initial hopes for the beginning of a tourism recovery ended and no significant number of visitors would arrive in FY21.

 Palau attains a very high rate of vaccination.
 At the start of 2021 Palau was able to participate in the US operation "warp speed" and commence vaccinating its population.
-By mid-year Palau had vaccinated an exceptionally high proportion of its population according to the Ministry of Health, greater than in any other US state, territory or FAS.
-In the second half of the year boosters became available although the update of boosters was lower than the initial doses.
-In July Palau loosened its travel requirements allowing travelers to enter provided they were fully vaccinated, tested negative and underwent a period of restricted movement after entry.
+By mid-year Palau had vaccinated

-Figure 26: Projected Visitor Arrivals Visitors projected to disappear during the COVID-19 pandemic with full recovery not projected befor FY24
+Figure 26: Palau Projected Visitor Arrivals

+Visitors projected to disappear during the COVID-19 pandemic with full recovery not projected befor FY24